billy-le/billyle.dev/packages/website/src/content/posts/adding-rss-feed-content-and-fixing-markdown-image-paths-in-astro.md

 🥳 Yes!
 It's looking good and seems to be pointing to the path correctly.

-Okay, time to push to live and test Feedly and dev.to.
+Okay, time to push it live and test Feedly and dev.to.

 ## Verifying fix on supported platforms